gerfalcon/gerfalcon/README.md

 </p>

 ####  2021.10.07 [Native versus cross-platform development](https://youtu.be/uMzdXnu0lyQ?t=111)
-I had the chance to take part in a virtual round table discussion organized by Webuni.
+I had the chance to participate in a virtual round table discussion organized by Webuni.
 During the session, we compared the technologies of native mobile applications with cross-platform approaches.
-I represented Flutter in this debate, while there was an iOS engineer and a product owner on the other side.
+I represented Flutter in this debate, while an iOS engineer and a product owner were on the other side.
 - [Video recording](https://youtu.be/uMzdXnu0lyQ?t=111)
 - [Podcast link](https://open.spotify.com/episode/2qg84ZMFF299QqQk1TPni0?si=1cbd0a7f487b4954)
 - Attendees: 330+ online